Anthropologist + Writer

 * Usability Testing

-I first lived in China in 1990 as an exchange student in Beijing.
+I am also a specialist when it comes to consumer culture in China.
+I first lived in Beijing in 1990 as an exchange student .
 That was an incredible time to be there, just a year after the Tiananmen protests and government crackdown.
 Since then, I’ve witnessed the world writing off China to China’s ascendance as an economic power, to the West’s fear of China’s dominance in AI technologies and global influence.